 Sole proprietors or partners in Partnership are not considered employees, automatically exempting them from getting covered.
-They can be included for workers’ compensation policy only if they file a form.
+They can be included in the workers’ compensation policy only if they file a form.

-Corporate officers are considered employees and are included for worker’s compensation coverage if they did not file for and receive an exemption.
+Corporate officers are considered employees and are included in worker’s compensation coverage if they did not file for and receive an exemption.

 An exemption can be canceled by filing form DWC 250-R with the DWC.